Cheryl Strayed: Career

+Strayed writes the Dear Sugar advice column, which is published in her online newsletter.
+She first began writing the column on the website The Rumpus starting in March 2010, when the column's originator Steve Almond asked her to take over for him.
+She wrote the column anonymously until February 14, 2012, when she revealed her identity as "Sugar" at a "Coming Out Party" hosted by the Rumpus at the Verdi Club in San Francisco.

-Strayed has published essays in various magazines, including The Washington Post Magazine, The New York Times Magazine, Vogue, Tin House, The Missouri Review, and The Sun Magazine.
+In addition to her column and books, Strayed has published essays in The Washington Post Magazine, The New York Times Magazine, Vogue, Tin House, The Missouri Review, and The Sun Magazine.
 Her work has been selected three times for inclusion in The Best American Essays ("Heroin/e" in the 2000 edition, "The Love of My Life" in the 2003 edition, and "My Uniform" in the 2015 edition).
 Strayed was the guest editor of The Best American Essays 2013 and The Best American Travel Writing 2018.
 She won a Pushcart Prize for her essay "Munro Country," which was originally published in The Missouri Review.
 The essay is about a letter Strayed received from Alice Munro when she was a young writer, and Munro's influence on Strayed's writing.

 Strayed's first book, the novel Torch, was published by Houghton Mifflin Harcourt in February 2006 to positive critical reviews.
 Torch was a finalist for the Great Lakes Book Award and selected by The Oregonian as one of the top ten books of 2006 by writers living in the Pacific Northwest.
 In October 2012, Torch was re-issued by Vintage Books with a new introduction by Strayed.

-Strayed wrote the popular advice column "Dear Sugar" on the website The Rumpus starting in March 2010, when the column's originator Steve Almond asked her to take over for him.
-She wrote the column anonymously until February 14, 2012, when she revealed her identity as "Sugar" at a "Coming Out Party" hosted by the Rumpus at the Verdi Club in San Francisco.

 Strayed's second book, the memoir Wild: From Lost to Found on the Pacific Crest Trail, was published in the United States by Alfred A. Knopf on March 20, 2012.
 It details her 1,100-mile hike in 1995 on the Pacific Crest Trail from the Mojave Desert to the Oregon–Washington state line and tells the story of the personal struggles that compelled her to take the hike.
 The week of its publication, Wild debuted at number 7 on the New York Times Best Seller list in hardcover non-fiction.

 In June 2012, Oprah Winfrey announced that Wild was her first selection for her new Oprah's Book Club 2.0.
 Winfrey discussed Wild in her video announcement of the new club and interviewed Strayed for a two-hour broadcast of her show Super Soul Sunday on the Oprah Winfrey Network.
 The next month Wild reached number 1 on the New York Times Best Seller list, a spot it held for seven consecutive weeks.
 The paperback edition of Wild, published by Vintage Books in March 2013, spent 126 weeks on the New York Times Best Seller list.
 The book has also been a bestseller around the world—in the UK, Germany, Australia, Brazil, Spain, Portugal, Denmark and elsewhere, and has been translated into 37 languages.
 Wild won the Barnes & Noble Discover Award and the Oregon Book Award.